Introduction

 Step 1: Idea Development

-The starting point of any successful video is a good concept.
-This first step is all about brainstorming and determining the purpose of the video.
-Without an idea, your video may be aimless, and the audience will struggle to connect.
+The start of any video project is a good idea.
+It is the foundation and is all about thinking and coming up with the purpose of the video.
+Without an idea, your video is going to be aimless, and the viewers will not be able to connect.

 Things to keep in mind in this step: